-- NO Reinstall the operating system and continue with step 5. - YES If the original problem still exists, replace the field-replaceable unit (FRU) or perform the isolation procedure that is next in the FRU list.
+Yes If the original problem still exists, replace the FRU or perform the isolation procedure that is next in the FRU list.
 If you have reached the end of the FRU list, contact your next level of support.

 If a new problem has occurred, go to Beginning problem analysis.